 Planning a St. Augustine Field Trip

-Fall is almost upon us, and students and teachers are getting ready to go back to school.
-It's a perfect time to start planning educational opportunities for the school year, including a field trip to St. Augustine.
+When fall is almost upon us and students and teachers are getting ready to go back to school, it's a perfect time to start planning educational opportunities for the school year, including a field trip to St. Augustine.

 School field trips take students out of the classroom and into a world where they can see their lessons come alive.
 The nation's oldest city is an educational hotspot centuries in the making for teachers across the states of Florida, Georgia, and beyond.
 Nearly every school in the state of Florida offers a field trip to St. Augustine due to its historical significance to America.
 Many historical sites in town offer school tour programs that correspond with the Sunshine State Standards, and special group pricing, keeping both students and teachers happy.